 2. Spread out your search

 We’ve already discussed the high demand for summer caregivers, which is why you have to be aggressive.
-Search online child care sites like Care.com, check out college job boards and give yourself an excuse to scroll through social media.
+Search online child care sites like Care.com, check out college job boards and scroll through social media.

 Long Island, New York-based mom of two Olivia Howell uses local Facebook groups to find candidates, and she recommends word-of-mouth, as well.

-“Check in with your local friends to see if they know of any young women who are home from college for the summer,” Howell says.
-“They're eager to make money and are around!”
+“Check in with your local friends to see if they know of any young people who are home from college for the summer,” Howell says.
+“They’re eager to make money and are around!”